IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Once you have started Node-RED, the server is running on port 1880.
 Open a web browser and visit the following URL to open the editor: http://localhost:1880

 *Nodes* are available in the palette on the left-hand side of the screen.
-Users build “message” flows by dragging the nodes from the left-hand panel and dropping them on the grid.
-Nodes on the grid can be connected together with “wires” to exchange messages.
+Users build "message flows" by dragging the nodes from the left-hand panel and dropping them on the grid.
+Nodes on the grid can be connected together with "wires" to exchange messages.

 Notice that if you want more documentation for Node-RED, the project website has excellent information here: http://nodered.org/docs/

 ## "Hello World" with Node-RED

-Let’s start by building a "Hello World" example to get you started:
+Let's start by building a "Hello World" example to get you started:

 ### Add an Inject node